projectinnovatenewark/csx2/lessons/students/2_operating_systems/2_intro_to_OS.md

 The **Command Line Interface (CLI)** is a command line program that accepts text input to execute operating system functions.
 The command line comes in handy for programmers when they need to complete tasks not available to features found on a GUI.

-It is important to note that the CLI <ins>does not natively include the ability to carry out functions by means of a pointing device.</ins> This is because the CLI is a **text-based user interface**, meaning it uses text to process commands to a computer program instead of a graphic interface.
+It is important to note that the CLI <ins>does not natively include the ability to carry out functions by means of a pointing device.</ins> This is because the CLI is a **text-based user interface**, meaning it uses text to process commands to a computer program instead of a graphical interface.

 <div class=mdImage align=center>
     <img src="./images/cli.jpg" width="400" height="auto" />
 </div>

-The user interface is an important part of an operating system because it allows a user to enter and receive information.
+The user interface, which comes in the form of either a CLI or GUI, is an important part of an operating system because it allows a user to enter and receive information.
 Without a user interface, end-users can't control things like a software application or hardware device.

 <div align=center><h4>3.
 Supporting Application Software</h4></div>